kyclark/tiny_python_projects/book.md

 \newpage

-# Chapter 19: Gematria
+# Chapter 19: Gematria: Numeric encoding of text

-Write a Python program called `gematria.py`

-Gematria is a system for assigning a number to a word by summing the numeric values of each of the letters as defined by the Mispar godol (https://en.wikipedia.org/wiki/Gematria).
+Write a Python program called `gematria.py` that will numerically encode each word in a given text.
+The name of this program comes from gematria, a system for assigning a number to a word by summing the numeric values of each of the letters as defined by the Mispar godol (https://en.wikipedia.org/wiki/Gematria).
 For English characters, we can use the ASCII table (https://en.wikipedia.org/wiki/ASCII).
-It is not necessary, however, to encode this table in our program as Python provides the `ord` function to convert a character to its "ordinal" (order in the ASCII table) value as well as the `chr` function to convert a number to its "character."
+Python provides these value throug the `ord` function to convert a character to its "ordinal" (order in the ASCII table) value as well as the `chr` function to convert a number to its "character."

 ````
 >>> ord('A')